SimonGreenhill/COEDLSS/README.md

 I hope to have shown you how to:

-* do some quality control checks on your data
+* do some quality control checks on your data,
-* visualise data and interpret a Neighbor-Net
+* visualise data and interpret a Neighbor-Net,
-* set up a phylogenetic analysis to estimate some trees
+* set up a phylogenetic analysis to estimate some trees,
-* process this analysis to check for stability.
+* process this analysis to check for stability,
-* make inferences about timing of Pacific settlement
+* make inferences about timing of Pacific settlement &
 * make inferences about the subgrouping of these languages.

-Here we've applied these methods to reasonably messy set of languages -- lots of dialect chains and language contact.
+Here we've applied these methods to a reasonably messy set of languages -- lots of dialect chains and language contact.
 Do you think it worked?
 Was I too optimistic?
 When is it not appropriate to use these methods?
 How could we make these methods better?

 What about *your* data.
 Are there any questions that phylogenetic tools can help you answer?

 **More Resources:** The Taming the BEAST website is amazing (https://taming-the-beast.org/), and the BEAST2 blog is frequently updated with new mini-tutorials (http://www.beast2.org/).
 The canonical reference guide is the BEAST book (https://www.beast2.org/book/).
+I've also put a few papers I wrote on these methods on github which might provide more details.

 # Appendix.
 Running a Priors-only analysis.